vegaprotocol/vegawallet/cmd/README.md

 ## Untainting a key pair

-You may have tainted a key by mistake. if you want to untaint it, use the following command:
+You may have tainted a key by mistake.
+If you want to untaint it, use the following command:

 ```sh